Cèllere Codex: Discovery

 The Cèllere Codex is a manuscript attributed to Verrazzano held in the library of Count Guido Macci of Cèllere in 1908, after which it is named.
 It was discovered by Italian scholar Alessandro Bacchiani in 1908, who published a critical edition the following year.
 (Note: Bacchiani posited that the Codex was written by someone close to Verrazzano, perhaps his brother Gerolamo.
 The marginalia is sufficiently detailed that it might comprise Verrazzano's personal interjections and opinions, he said, and "even suggests", says Phelps Stokes, "that the document may have been composed of transcripts from Verrazzano's original log or journal".)

 It was originally written on 8 July 1524 and addressed to a business associate of Gerolamo, Bonacorso Ruscellay.
 Written in Verrazzano's native Tuscan Italian, that first draft was translated, multiple times, into French for the King.
 It is unique among the surviving copies in being annotated by Verrazzano himself.
 (Note: Verrazzano's handwriting has been almost certainly confirmed by comparing it with another manuscript he is known to have addressed to his colleagues, Sartini of Lyon and Ruscellai in Rome.
 Further circumstantial evidence is provided by the fact that the author of these annotations used the second person plural; not, as Wroth points out, "the royal or editorial pronoun, but in the sense of "we, the ship's company".)
 These annotations are considerable, and they both expand on the context of the events the Codex describes and provide detailed minutiae about them.
 It is likely that many other versions of the letter were written for the convenience of the scribe before translating, although they appear not to have survived.
 The annotated Codex appears to have been given to either Leonardo Tedaldi or Thomaso Sartini, Lyonese merchants, and then forwarded to a Roman banker, Bonacorso Ruscellai, who was a relative of Verrazzano's.
 Within thirty years it was in the possession of noted Italian antiquarian Paolo Giovi, and eventually resurfaced hundreds of years later in the Cèllere library.

 Bacchiani's version was subsequently translated into French in 1933, and again in 1946.
 The most recent translation was in 1956.
-The Director of the Pierpont Library, Frederick B. Adams, Jr., decided to definitively publish the Library's Codex, complete with transcription, translation, appendices and footnotes.
+The Director of the Morgan Library, Frederick B. Adams, Jr., decided to definitively publish the Library's Codex, complete with transcription, translation, appendices and footnotes.
 Adams appointed the Library's consultant, Lawrence C. Wroth to undertake the work, and it was eventually published in 1970.
 Wroth's book utilised and printed the 1956 translation of the Codex.

 The reliance historians of the period have sometimes placed upon it—Seymour I. Schwartz, for example, has described it as holding a "nuclear position" in twentieth-century scholarship—has been criticised in some quarters.
 One modern Italian scholar, Luca Codignola, has blamed this phenomenon on a dearth of contemporary sources other than the Codex, and has condemned what he identifies as a tendency to take the manuscript "at face value", treating it as "a sort of sixteenth-century encyclopaedia".